 The best example of hype that resulted in misconceived notions about what essential oils do and don't do is the "Frankincense oil cures cancer!" claim.
 Robert Tisserand explains the whole situation perfectly, so I'll let you read his post about it rather than rehash it here.

 Is it possible that future research may find Frankincense essential oil to have anti-cancer properties?
 Sure - anything is possible!
 But since that hasn't been concluded yet, we need to be careful about believing things we read on the internet and sharing them as truth.
-I'm not saying we should turn into skeptics, but we do need to be fact checkers and researchers.
+I'm not saying we should turn into skeptics, but we do need to be fact checkers and researchers and think critically rather than emotionally.

 - Herb vs. Essential Oil -